 The number one thing I can’t recommend enough is enabling a “kill-switch”, either through your connection application or a third-party piece of software.
 Normally when you lose connection to your VPN, your computer will kick your connection back to your normal internet service pathways, completely removing any benefit of using a VPN.
 Enabling the kill-switch mechanism will ensure that your link will immediately be terminated if you experience connection troubles, reducing the chance of your privacy becoming compromised.

-Precautions aside, sometimes connecting to your VPN just won’t work.
+Precautions aside, sometimes connecting to your VPN won’t work.
 To get things back online, you’ll need to walk through some troubleshooting steps.
-Many of these steps may seem rudimentary, but it’s important to remember that often times, the one thing keeping you from getting online can be a simple typo in your password!
+Many of these steps may seem rudimentary, but it’s important to remember that often, the one thing keeping you from getting online can be a simple typo in your password!
 Walking through these common troubleshooting issues should get you back onto your VPN in most situations.

 Fix Common Windows 10 VPN Issues

 1. Ensure that your regular network connection is working